Should You Pursue IRS Currently Not Collectible Status?

 Uncollectible status may be right for you if you have no access to equity in assets and if your income is low.

-The expiry on your tax debt is another consideration.
+Expiring your tax debt is another consideration.
 If your tax debt is several years old, you may be approaching the 10-year Statute of Limitations on IRS collections.
 In such cases, uncollectible status can be the bridge you need from your current hardship situation to permanent freedom from IRS collections.

-To prove economic hardship, you must show that after expenses you do not have the disposable income to pay back taxes.
+To prove economic hardship, you must show that after expenses, you do not have the disposable income to pay back taxes.
 The IRS sets out allowable monthly expenses in their Collection Financial Standards.
 Assuming you have no access to equity from assets, your income must match or be less than the monthly expenses allowed by the IRS.

 To consider your case, the IRS will look at supporting documentation for your income, expenses, debts and assets.
 You should gather these in advance and cross-reference your actual expenses against the IRS Collection Financial Standards.
 If your income does not cover the basic IRS-allowable living expenses, a hardship case could be made.